PeterDaveHello/web-minify-helper/readme.md

 Let me help to minify the css and js files automatically and easily!

-This is only a shell script, depends on bash shell,
+This is only a shell script, depends on bash shell, curl and java

-and it's based on [YUI Compressor](https://github.com/yui/yuicompressor),
+it's based on [YUI Compressor](https://github.com/yui/yuicompressor) and [javascript-minifier.com](http://javascript-minifier.com)/[cssminifier.com](http://cssminifier.com),,

 you can contribute on YUI Compressor on its project page if you want!